vmware/container-service-extension/docs/ENT-PKS.md

 ## Overview
 CSE 2.0 enables orchestration of K8 cluster deployment on [Enterprise PKS](https://cloud.vmware.com/vmware-enterprise-pks).
-It facilitates co-existence of vCD(native) and PKS clusters with in the same tenant boundaries, while ensuring tenant isolation among Enterprise PKS deployed K8 clusters.
+It facilitates co-existence of vCD(native) and PKS clusters with in the same tenant boundaries, while ensuring tenant isolation among PKS K8 clusters.
 It also provides flexibility for admins to enable/disable a given vdc of tenant with a particular K8-provider (native | ent-pks | none).